 Finance forecasting: 5 rolling forecast best practices

+In our previous article we gave three reasons why using Excel for forecasting may not be a good idea for your business.
 According to some, financial forecasting is considered to be static.
 In fact, most argue that businesses need to be able to “peer into the future with greater insight” to respond to threats and opportunities in their market if they really want to thrive.

 Enter rolling forecasts.